 Applicants must complete an assessment examination, the Career Programs Assessment (CPAt).
 This standardized, nationally-normed test is administered by the Institute and is designed to further ensure that the applicant has the skills necessary to pursue a postsecondary level program.
-A score of at least 120 on the CPAt examination is required for admission to the Institute.
+A score of at least 120 on the CPAt examination is required for admission to the Institute, with the exception of the Pharmacy Technician program which requires a total score of 140.
 Applicants who have completed one academic year of credits at a postsecondary institution (24 semester credits or 36 quarter credits with at least a 2.0 cumulative grade point average) will not be required to complete the test.
 Applicants who have completed the ACT with a score of at least 15 or the SAT with a score of at least 700 will not be required to complete the test.